Inflectra/spira-documentation/docs/Spira-User-Manual/Task-Tracking.md

 The different effort values mean the following:

-**Estimated Effort** -- This is the original estimate for how long the task would take to complete.
+- **Estimated Effort** -- This is the original estimate for how long the task would take to complete.

-**Actual Effort** -- This is the current amount of effort that has been expended in completing the task.
+- **Actual Effort** -- This is the current amount of effort that has been expended in completing the task.
 This does not indicate the completion progress

-**Remaining Effort** -- This is the estimate for how it will take from the current state to complete the task.
-The % complete is calculated from this value in conjunction with the estimated effort:
-% Complete = 100% - (Remaining Effort / Estimated Effort)
+- **Remaining Effort** -- This is the estimate for how it will take from the current state to complete the task.
+The % complete is calculated from this value in conjunction with the estimated effort: % Complete = 100% - (Remaining Effort / Estimated Effort) - read more about [task progress](#task-progress)

-**Producted Effort** -- This is value that the system is producting it will take to complete the task.
-This is calculated from the Actual Effort and Remaining Effort:

-Producted Effort = (Actual Effort + Remaining Effort)
+- **Producted Effort** -- This is value that the system is producting it will take to complete the task.
+This is calculated from the Actual Effort and Remaining Effort: Producted Effort = (Actual Effort + Remaining Effort)

 **Note**: If the actual effort is not specified, the producted effort will be the same as the estimated effort.